The 6 Best Boat Tours in Corsica [2024 Reviews]

 This UNESCO World Heritage Site features many interesting seabirds and rich marine life.
 Your guide will explain the geological and geographical processes that have led to the creation of this natural landmark.

-While there are many Porto Corsica boat trips you can choose from, few will show you so much in so little time.
-The silent hybrid boat used for this tour is not only fast, but it also is better for the environment than the boats used by other less responsible tour operators.
+While there are many Corsica boat trips you can choose from, few will show you so much in so little time.
+The smaller 12 passenger boat used for this tour is not only fast, but it also is better for the environment than the boats used by other less responsible tour operators.

 Tour Information & Booking